-No matter your age, personal hygiene or health, if you are sexually active, you are at risk for a sexually transmitted infection (STI).
-The Centers for Disease Control (CDC) notes that individuals 15-24 years old make up over one quarter of the sexually active population, however, accounts for half of the 20 million STIs in the United States each year.
+No matter your age, personal hygiene, or health, if you are sexually active, you are at risk for a sexually transmitted infection (STI).
+The Centers for Disease Control (CDC) notes that individuals 15-24 years old make up over one-quarter of the sexually active population; however, this group accounts for half of the 20 million STIs in the United States each year.
 Onslow PRC provides factual information and referrals for testing and treatment to women in our community.

 How Do I Know If I Have an STI?

 It is possible to contract sexually transmitted infections/diseases from people who seem perfectly healthy and may not even know they have an infection.
 You may already be infected and not have any symptoms currently.
 Usually, symptoms of the diseases show up later when they are harder to treat.

 - Sores or bumps on the genitals or in the oral or rectal area

 - Painful or burning urination